 Most grandparents have fond memories of classic outdoor games like tag, hopscotch and Swing the Statue.
 Try teaching one of these games to the grandchildren.
 They are cheap, easy and fun, and the kids will get their exercise.
 You will, too, if you choose to play with them.
 But there is usually some need for a coach/line judge/referee if you don't run, hop and swing quite like you used to.

 You don't need game boards or special decks of cards to have fun with the grands.
 All you need is one deck of cards to play these old-fashioned favorites like Snap, Go Boom, Authors and Go Fish.
 You'll be teaching logic and concentration and the conventions of card playing.
 What could be more fun?

 I was thrilled recently to learn that my grandchildren still sing many traditional songs in school, songs like “She’ll Be Coming Round the Mountain” and “Oh, Susanna."
 Have some fun singing the next time you make a road trip or sit around a campfire.
 If you have four or more grandchildren, singing rounds is fun.
 And try this: sing “Row, Row, Row Your Boat” and leave off one more word each time you sing it.
 It sounds really cool.

 9. Throw Things

 Games that involve throwing things have a built-in fun factor.
 If you have a sandy place in the yard, teach the grandkids to play washers, marbles or horseshoes.
-Bocce is a good lawn games, and jacks is a good indoor or outdoor game.
-The grandchildren will be improving their physical coordination, practicing math as they keep score and learning good sportsmanship.
+Bocce and ladder ball are good lawn games, and jacks is a good indoor or outdoor game.
+The grandchildren will be improving their physical coordination, learning some real world math as they keep score and learning good sportsmanship.